JKTKops/grape1-programs/secd/BYTECODE.md

 bytecodes are not appropriate.
 Instead, `CLONE` the object, and mutate the clone, or build a new object with `MKOBJ`, depending on how many fields need to be modified.

+The `MKOBJ` and `MKCLO` bytecodes construct objects. `MKOBJ` can construct any object, except a closure.
+(The first field of a closure is a literal integer, not a pointer, and there is no way to express this as an operand of `MKOBJ`.)
+`MKCLO` is provided to make closures specifically.
+In both cases, the fields of the object must be pushed **in reverse order**, because hardware stacks grow towards lower addresses and so this means that the fields on the stack are actually in the right order in memory.

 The `ALLOC` bytecode can be used to allocate large objects, but this should never be necessary.
 Something is deeply wrong if a closure captures so many